Diploma in Developmental Transactional Analysis (DTA) and/or Transactional Analysis Psychotherapy (TAP)

 There are no formal academic requirements to join the program

-During the program, you will be expected to submit portfolios of evidence of work that you have done, accompanied by a reflective commentary that also demonstrates theoretical understanding
+During the program, you will be expected to submit portfolios of evidence of work that you have done, accompanied by reflective commentaries that also demonstrate theoretical understanding

 Evidence submitted may be in any language but must be accompanied by reflective commentaries in English